designtesbrot/moleculer-antivirus/README.md

 - Scan a file for malicious virus content

+## Roadmap

+The following List details which features are potentially implemented in the future

+- Scan a file at a remote location

 ## Requirements

-This service relies on [clamscan](https://www.npmjs.com/package/clamscan) which itself relies on clamav being installed.
+This service relies on [clamav.js](https://www.npmjs.com/package/clamav.js) which itself relies on a clam daemon available to connect to in the network.
+ Files to be scanned are streamed to the clam daemon being installed.
+If the `scan` action is invoked with a string as an argument, it is assumed that the string is path to a valid location and a `ReadStream` from that location is created.
+If you plan to scan large files
+ (> 100M), make sure to properly configure the clam daemon for accepting bigger files on the stream interface.
 This repository includes a Dockerfile which installes clamav.
-The examples folder includes a docker-compose file which includes launching clamd as a separate connected container and making use of a shared mount and tcp connectivity between the clamav deamon and client.
+The examples folder includes a docker-compose file which includes an example, which itself includes a docker-compose file connecting to the antivirus service to a daemon configured for larger stream payloads.
+A configuration example for the clam daemon is included in the examples folder.

-## Compability
-This service is not expected to work on a windows host.

 ## Install